enov8 vME iSCSI Connector (SQL Server)

 Phase 2 — Migrate Databases (Source Server)

-- A Data drive (where data files are stored)
+- A Data drive (where data files will be stored on iSCSI)

-- A Log drive (where log files are stored)
+- A Log drive (where log files will be stored on iSCSI)

 Note — Verify drive selection: Cross-reference the drive letters and labels (